amitastreait/sfdx-data-dictonary/README.md

 FLAGS
   -o, --object=<value>                                                              (required) Name of the object to
                                                                                     analyse
+  -p, --path=<value>                                                                full Path to generate the report
+                                                                                    file
-  -p, --path=<value>                                                                full Path to generate the repor file -u, --targetusername=<value>                                                      username or alias for the target
+  -u, --targetusername=<value>                                                      username or alias for the target
                                                                                     org; overrides default target org -v, --targetdevhubusername=<value>                                                username or alias for the dev hub